JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2025-11/command-design-pattern-vs-bus-message/index.md

 Then, we have the **message bus** that we described as the bulletin board itself (the infrastructure that routes messages).

 Finally, the **message consumers** represent the components that subscribe to messages.
 In the above example, the departments reading the memos correspond to those consumers.
+It is important to note that each consumer _knows_ which messages it should read or not.

 Message buses excel at coordinating multiple systems that need to stay loosely connected.
 When a new department joins the company, it just starts reading relevant memos **to itself** from the board—no need to rewire everyone’s phones.
-Similarly, if a department leaves, the others keep operating normally.
+Similarly, if a department leaves, the others keep operating normally, even if, in reality, an adjustment would need to be made to the overall company.

 ## Where They Meet and Where They Diverge